gedeanekenshima/SoftPWM/README.md

 # SoftPWM Library #

-Library adapted for use with ATtiny841 compatible timer, by Daniel Rodrigues de Sousa and Gedeane Kenshima.
+Library adapted for use with ATtiny841 compatible timer.
+Adaptations by Daniel Rodrigues de Sousa and Gedeane Kenshima.

 ## What's New? ##